PT-70/MS3-BBQ/README.md

  A simple but effective multi-page site created from a modified bootstrap template.
 Each page has the same basic layout with main image, navbar, and footer carried through each.
 Two of the pages have a button at the bottom to link directly to the FAQ page where it's appropriate.
+ There is a page where you can submit your own recipes.
+When a recipe is added it links to another page which displays all submitted recipes which are then available to read, edit and delete.
- The contact page displays a reply message when the users details are submitted to alert the user that their message has been received.
+ The contact page displays a reply message when the users details are submitted, this alerts the user that their message has been received.
  The recipe names also have their own link to an ingredients and instruction page.

  # Key technologies used